 One of the most amazing facts about my fine wife Bev. . .and believe me. . . there are many . . . is her peace factor.

-The key to developing a peace factor in your life is to know the Word and pray it often.
-Stay close to God and He will stay close to you.
+The key to developing a peace factor in your life is to know the Word and pray it.
+If you don’t have confidence in the Word of God. . .you will never have peace.

-Worry is like praying in reverse.
+Worry is prayer in reverse.
 Praying with confidence in the Word is the antibiotic for the disease of a worried mind.
 And as I’ve said for years, if you worry about situations . . . it means you don’t trust God.

 Gain strength, comfort and yes, peace with John 14:27 in the Amplified Bible which says: